fangchengjd/springdemo/spring3-mvc-multi-context/readme.md

-[Spring 3 mvc multiple context] based on [Spring 3 mvc properties]
+[Spring 3 mvc classloader] based on [Spring 3 mvc multiple context]

-Demo how  Spring Root Context and Servlet Context (Spring 3 XML) works.
-They ref the exact same one.
+Demo  Inside Spring  to dynamic loading other jar and customized propertiesPlaceholderConfigurr.